rakhimov/scram/README.rst

 Simple Risk Analysis Tool.

-This project to create attempts to build a simple command line tool for fault tree analysis.
+This project attempts to build a simple command line tool for fault tree analysis.
 The development uses some code and files from `OpenFTA`_ project distributed under GPL Version 2.